Graduate School Policies and Procedures

 1: Types of Membership

 a.
-Regular membership on the graduate faculty shall generally be limited to full-time tenure-track, or tenured faculty of the University of Colorado Colorado Springs who participate in graduate programs.
+Regular membership on the graduate faculty shall generally be limited to full-time tenure-track, or tenured faculty (TTF) of the University of Colorado Colorado Springs who participate in graduate programs.
 The term of appointment for regular members of the graduate faculty shall be the duration of their University appointment.
 Tenured graduate faculty who leave the University, retire, or maintain limited activities on the campus, will have their graduate faculty appointments changed to special members of the graduate faculty, as defined below.

-Appointment to regular membership may be made for other distinctive cases not meeting the above criteria upon recommendation of the program director, and approval of the Graduate Executive Committee.
+Appointment to Regular membership may be made for other distinctive cases not meeting the above criteria upon recommendation of the program director, and approval of the Graduate Executive Committee.
 Approval shall be based upon the quality of graduate teaching, thesis/dissertation/capstone supervision, scholarly achievement, and relevant experience.

 b.
-Special membership on the graduate faculty shall be individual faculty participating in graduate programs who do not qualify for regular membership who may be appointed by the Graduate School Dean, upon the recommendation of the program director.
+Special membership to the graduate faculty shall be individual faculty participating in graduate programs who do not qualify for Regular membership who may be appointed by the Graduate School Dean, upon the recommendation of the graduate program director.
 The term of the initial and ongoing appointments may be for up to three years.
-The appointment may be renewed upon recommendation of the program director and approval of the Graduate School Dean.
+The appointment may be renewed upon recommendation of the graduate program director and approval of the Graduate School Dean.
 Those without terminal degrees in their discipline (as noted on the Graduate Faculty appointment form) will be limited to teaching within their area of expertise (i.e., teaching the course(s) specifically hired to teach, thesis/dissertation/capstone committee membership).
 Special appointments must clearly specify whether the member will be teaching, what they will be teaching, and what committees they will be on.
 Any later additions to these duties will require an additional appointment form.

 2. Privileges and Responsibilities

 a.
 A faculty member holding a regular appointment to the graduate faculty may: